jon-strabala/easy-vector-langchain-demo/README.md

   Running basic_couchbase_langchain.py multiple times will load the same data again

-  You can run `./setup.sh` again to get an option to flush all the data in your bucket.
+  You can run `./setup.py` again to get an option to reset your collection (drop/create) and readd your search index.